rock-core/tools-roby/roby/tutorial/tasks.md

 Using task events
 -----------------
-Task event generators are defined using a subclass of EventGenerator, {rdoc_class: TaskEventGenerator}.
+Task event generators are defined using a subclass of EventGenerator, `TaskEventGenerator`.
 One can access them from the task by using either Task#event or the more widely used ${task_name}_event shortcuts.
 Then, you can manipulate them as for normal events: